zulip/zulip/templates/zerver/security.md

   that the user who is making the request has access to that data.
 - Only a small handful of people have access to production servers or to sensitive customer data.
-- Our error handling systems are have been designed from the beginning to avoid including user message content in error reports, even in cases where this makes debugging quite difficult (e.g. bugs in the message rendering codebase).
+- Our error handling systems have been designed from the beginning to avoid including user message content in error reports, even in cases where this makes debugging quite difficult (e.g. bugs in the message rendering codebase).